-Over 47,000 people fatally overdosed on opioids in 2017, a surge that has caused poisonings to overtake motor vehicle crashes as the No. 1 cause of unintentional death among adults in the United States.
+Over 98,000 people fatally overdosed on opioids in 2021, and the problem is getting worse.
 In a joint effort to find solutions to a problem that has been growing for decades, the National Safety Council and other like-minded safety organizations are calling for broader and more consistent use of state Prescription Drug Monitoring Programs (PDMP).
 NSC and the Centers for Disease Control and Prevention also support publishing clear guidelines for prescribing opioid pain relievers.

 Chronic pain is a common medical issue in the U.S., and it can have many causes.
 Over 20% of adults report having chronic pain, meaning they experience pain on most days or every day, and that the pain has lasted three or more months.

 Though opioids are commonly prescribed for chronic pain, they should not be the first pain treatment option.
 There is conflicting evidence that opioids are the best choice for treating chronic pain.
 For some people, they are the most effective option.
 But for most people, alternative pain treatment options are more appropriate than opioids and carry far fewer risks.
 Opioids should be used only after other non-addictive, less risky options have been tried and found unsuccessful.
 Studies have shown non-steroidal anti-inflammatory drugs (such as ibuprofen and naproxen) are just as effective as opioids.

 The medical community is a vital partner in addressing the opioid epidemic.
 It’s imperative for all healthcare providers to keep their knowledge of both opioid and non-opioid pain management techniques current through continuing medical education (CME).

 Before anyone begins long-term opioid therapy, careful consideration must be given to evidence-based opioid prescribing.
 Doctors should provide: